obackhoff/f_neural_network/kivy_demo/README.md

  This is a GUI application which demonstrates how neural networks can be used for regression tasks.
 Different settings and topologies can be applied to the neural network in order to see their effect on the outcome.

+ The default options: "ELU" and "Linear" are the activation functions in the hidden layers and the output layer, respectively.

  To run it, you will need a couple of dependencies:

  ``` bash